aws-samples/aws-cdk-cicd-boot-sample/README.md

 Use `VPC` if you want a single, self-contained pipeline running in a VPC.
 Not recommended for use with multiple code pipelines in the same account.
 The VPC is created using defaulted settings.

 Use `VPC_FROM_LOOK_UP` to look up an existing VPC based on its vpc ID.
 It is recommended to create this VPC prior to deploying the pipeline.
 Multiple deployments of the pipeline can share the same VPC.
+If you want to store this vpc ID into SSM then you can do so by prefixing it with `resolve:ssm:` e.g: `resolve:ssm:my-ssm-parameter` where the `my-ssm-parameter` is the string SSM parameter name that contains the vpcId value.

 Note: Switching between VPC options may require a complete tear down and redeploy of the pipeline